5 un-sexy questions to ask before you hire a wedding videographer

-If anything weird happens at all — a camera dies, a tripod gets kicked, or two important parts of your wedding day happen at the same time — then a solo videographer is forced to choose between addressing a technical issue or focusing on your day.
+If anything weird happens at all — a camera dies, a tripod gets kicked, or two important parts of your wedding day happen at the same time — then a solo videographer is forced to choose between addressing a technical issue or focusing on your celebration.

 If everything is going smoothly, then a solo shooter is going to be fine.
 But who wants to roll the dice?